-- Q: How about medications? - A: Prescription medicine can be brought, with the understanding that it will be checked by institution medical staff to determine if it is in the Bureau of Prisons' medical formulary.
-If a particular medication is in the Bureau's formulary, the personal medication brought to the prison will be confiscated, and new medication issued to replace it.
-If medication possessed by the new inmate on commitment is not in the Bureau of Prisons' formulary, it will be confiscated, and the new inmate will have to see medical staff concerning whether a substitute medication can or will be prescribed.
-The new inmate should not bring over-the-counter medications. - Q: What can a new prisoner expect from staff upon arrival at a federal prison? - A: Upon arrival, the offender will be met by either a correctional officer or member of the Receiving and Discharge Department (R & D).
+Q: What can a new inmate expect from staff upon arrival at a federal prison?
+A: Upon arrival, the offender will be met by either a correctional officer or member of the Receiving and Discharge Department (R & D).
 A strip search, issue of institutional clothing, photograph, fingerprinting, and inventory of personal property will subsequently be performed in the R & D Department.
 If the offender arrives after normal working hours or when the R & D Department is not staffed, he or she will be taken to an area where a strip search will be conducted, issued institutional clothing, and likely placed in a secure cell until being processed for intake through R & D.